 While on the bed I had pillows, I needed something above the bed to add to that blank wall space.
 One of the many benefits of reworking furniture is you get to keep odds and end for yourself.
 When I did this custom Queen Anne dressing table for a client, I just couldn’t get rid of the old mirrors when they were replaced with new.

 I decided to mount them in a frameless fashion above our bed.
-Thankfully with hubby’s help is was smooth to do.
+Thankfully with JC’s help is was smooth to do.

 Now for some jewelry, some bling, some LIGHTS.

-Our room was wired so that you could plug in a lamp to a dedicated outlet and turn it off and on when entering a room.
-One problem, because of the layout it wasn’t possible for us to put a lamp in that dedicated outlet, so for 13 years I’ve had to creep into my room in the dark (which in Ohio is most of the year).
-My husband and I wanted to be able to enter the room and turn on a light.
+Our room was wired to a dedicated outlet and turn it off and on when entering a room.
+One problem, because of the layout it wasn’t possible for us to put a lamp in that dedicated outlet.
+So, for 13 years I’ve had to creep into my room in the dark (which in Ohio is most of the year).
+JC and I wanted to be able to enter the room and turn on a light.
 Not too much to ask, right?

-About a year ago, I won a pair of matching antique brass chandeliers and one of them was going in my room.
+About a year ago, I won a pair of matching antique brass chandeliers.
+One of them was going in my room.
 The other is yet to be determined if it’ll be for our girls’ room or my kitchen.
 These poor things had to hang out for a year in my basement. tsk.

-We planned to center the chandy, so after adding the correct wiring setup, we just cut a hole and braced the opening to hold the fixture.
+We planned to center the chandy, so after adding the correct wiring setup, we just cut a hole.
+Then, we brace the opening to hold the fixture.
 Don’t you love our audience?

 Some bling never hurt a girl, right?
-My husband and I are so tickled we can walk in our room and have light.
+My husband and I are so tickled we can walk in our farmhouse bedroom and have light.
 Amaaazing, isn’t it?